AaltoPML/VAI-Lab/README.md

-# AI Assisted Design Framework (AID)
+# Virtual Artificially Intelligent Laboratories (VAI Labs)

 ![AIDBANNER](./aidesign/utils/resources/Assets/readme_images/AID_banner_image.png)

-AID is a modular,easy-to-use framework for Virtual Laboraties for science and design, where Artifical Intelligence assists the user in their goals.
+VAIL is a modular,easy-to-use framework for Virtual Laboraties for science and design, where Artifical Intelligence assists the user in their goals.

 > **Warning**
 > This project is a work in progress and many features are currently being implemented.
 Example configurations are available and more are being added regularly, but full functionality is not ready just yet.